dylanfisher/mobile_design_2017_fall/_agendas/week-12.md

 ### Homework

-- Come to class on 11/28 with a complete working draft of your final presentation, app store activity and video/website (No exceptions!)
+- Come to class on 11/28 with a complete working draft of your final presentation, app store activity and video/website (No exce  ptions!)